NQNStudios/daily-stream/source/day01.md

 {{5/22/18: S2}}

 I'm back in New York City!
 This is the place where I first decided to start making Stream of Pretentiousness.
-Let me set the tone of [TODO the game/my life] by telling you an [anecdote]({@Day1-Anecdote}) about moving here.
+Let me set the tone of the game by telling you an [anecdote]({@Day1-Anecdote}) about moving here.

 {{Day1-Anecdote: Sprite, bunk, Scale, 0.3}}